 For someone who has agreed to sign a card (if they did not already fill out the form during your conversation).
-Send the following message (or a very similar one) via personal email or other format (not UW email).
+Send the following message (or a very similar one) via non-UW personal or other format.

-Thank you for expressing your support of unionization at UW and agreeing to sign a card!
+Thank you so much for expressing your support of unionization at UW and agreeing to sign a card!
 Here are the instructions:

-- Go to this link and fill out your name and email: https://rukovoditel.cupe.ca/index.php?module=ext/public/form&id=4
+- Go to this link and fill out your name and non-UW email: https://rukovoditel.cupe.ca/index.php?module=ext/public/form&id=4

 For someone who agreed to sign, but either it doesn’t show in the database, or they are listed but the signature is not finalized.

-I was just wondering if you ended up signing a union card, or if you had any issues with that?
-On my end it doesn't show a signature, but I know sometimes there can delays or glitches.
-If you had any technical issues, we have a new FAQ (https://organizeuw.org/docs/faq/technical/) to help with this.
+I was wondering if you ended up signing a union card, or if you had any issues with that?
+On my end it doesn't show a signature, but I know sometimes there can be delays or glitches.
+If you had any technical issues, we have an FAQ page (https://organizeuw.org/docs/faq/technical/) to help with this.
 If you did not sign a card, no pressure.
-I just wanted to follow up and see if you had any more questions :) or changed your mind, etc. If so, it's no problem, I would just note that down so I don't bother you again.
+I wanted to follow up and see if you had any more questions :) or changed your mind, etc. If so, it's no problem, I would just note that down so I don't bother you again.